 Automation plays a crucial role in advancing sustainability in manufacturing.

-- Waste reduction: Advanced machinery and AI can minimize material waste through precision and optimized resource use.
+- Waste reduction: Advanced machinery and AI can minimize material waste through precision and optimized resource use in dangerous tasks.

 - Eco-friendly production: Automation supports greener production methods by enabling the efficient implementation of renewable energy sources and recycling processes in manufacturing.